Flights to Darwin (DRW)

 Getting around Darwin

 Darwin has many transport options including buses, car rentals, bicycle hire, and walkways.
-If you’d like to use the public bus network, purchase a Tap and Ride card as you board the bus (cash only) or from bus interchanges, or buy single tickets on board (cash only).
+If you’d like to use the public bus network, purchase a Tap and Ride card as you board the bus or from bus interchanges, or buy single tickets on board (cash only).

 Can I cancel my flight booking due to COVID-19?